 Advizzo can help provide assistance and encouragement at every step of an energy company customer’s heat pump ‘adoption journey’.

 The SEAI’s research identified a number of consumer groups that are more likely to install a heat pump.
 They include:

 Advizzo can combine open source data such as data related to a homeowner’s income, demographic, EPC rating, education etc., and run diagnostics to identify the target groups identified above (i.e. those more likely to adopt a heat pump).

 We can leverage all communication channels to provide targeted groups with information about gas boiler replacement requirements and the options available to them.
 The Advizzo platform can help surface the right information and offer it to the right customer at the optimum time.

-We can help customers to visualise cost savings on overall home consumption with personalised graphics sent to individual homeowners, based on their current energy consumption
+We can help customers to visualize cost savings on overall home consumption with personalized graphics sent to individual homeowners, based on their current energy consumption